 Military retirement benefits

-While servicemembers who stay in the military for 20 years or more earn a pension based on their years of service, the retirement plan for active duty members of the military is changing in recognition of the fact that 83 percent of servicemen and women don't stay for the full 20 years.
+While servicemembers who stay in the military for 20 years or more earn a pension based on their years of service, the retirement plan for active duty members of the military recently changed in recognition of the fact that 83 percent of servicemen and women don't stay for the full 20 years.

-“As of Jan.
-1st , 2018, active duty and reserve members of the military will have a six-month window to decide if they want to stay in their current retirement plan or switch to the new Blended Retirement System (BRS) that includes a defined benefit pension as well as a defined contribution plan with contributions to the government's Thrift Savings Plan (TSP) and continuation pay after 12 years of service," says Hull.
+“Active duty and reserve members of the military now have a six-month window to decide if they want to stay in their current retirement plan or switch to the new Blended Retirement System (BRS) that includes a defined benefit pension as well as a defined contribution plan with contributions to the government's Thrift Savings Plan (TSP) and continuation pay after 12 years of service,” says Hull.

-Servicemembers also can opt for a Survivor Benefit Plan, which Linn says is critical to protect your family.
-The Survivor Benefit Plan, which ensures that your pension will continue to be paid to your beneficiaries after you die, such as your spouse and your children, is free during your active duty service.
+Servicemembers also can opt for a Survivor Benefit Plan, which Vaughan says is critical to protect your family.
+The Survivor Benefit Plan, which allows your pension to continue to be paid to your beneficiaries after you die, such as your spouse and your children, is free during your active duty service.
 As a vet, you must pay a fee for the Survivor Benefit Plan, capped at a maximum of 6.5 percent of your gross retirement pay.

 Foundations for financial success